viprajtelukoti/CPSC8710/README.md

 Once you have installed the dependencies, you can clone the project repository and run the following command to start the development server:

+## Developers

+This project was developed by a team of passionate developers dedicated to creating an engaging history trivia experience.
+Meet the developers behind this project:

+- **Archana Saroj**
+- **Karim Saleem**
+- **Sai Vipraj Telukoti**